David Thompson (baseball)

-David Thompson (born August 28, 1993) is an American professional baseball third baseman who is a free agent.
+David Thompson (born August 28, 1993) is an American former professional baseball third baseman.
 He played college baseball at the University of Miami.
-He was drafted by the New York Mets in the 4th round of the 2015 Major League Baseball draft.
+He was drafted by the New York Mets in the fourth round of the 2015 Major League Baseball draft.

 Amateur career

 Thompson attended Westminster Christian School in Miami, Florida.
 He played baseball, football and basketball.
 During his career he hit 55 home runs which broke the Florida state record for career home runs which had been held by Alex Rodriguez.
 He was also a quarterback in football, throwing for 2,055 yards and 20 touchdowns with 11 rushing touchdowns as a senior.
 Thompson was drafted by the New York Yankees in the 38th round of the 2012 Major League Baseball draft, but did not sign.